NoumenaDigital/npl-starter/README.md

 ## Installation

-Clone the project using:

-Two methods are available for cloning and utilizing the project
+Two methods are available for cloning and utilizing the project:

 1) Via the command shell, first create a directory and then execute the git clone command
 ```